kitconcept/volto-form-builder/src/addons/volto-form-builder/README.md

 # Volto Form Builder

-Volto Form Builder allows editors to create forms in Volto.
+An interactive form builder for Volto, that allows editors to assemble forms via drag and drop.

 # Features